 7. Pack appropriately

 Other than the necessary electronics, don’t bring valuables with you.
 Expensive jewelry could attract thieves who are experts at targeting tourists.
-If you do bring valuables, always travel with them in your carry-on, and keep them locked up in the hotel safe.
+If you do bring valuables, always travel with them in your carry-on, or keep them locked up in the hotel safe.

 If you wear prescription glasses, pack an extra pair.